Diving and Snorkeling

 Wakeboarding is one of Scotland's fastest growing watersports.
 A bit like water-skiing, but on a board, riders skim across the water being towed behind a motorboat.
 You can also try out wakeboarding at a specially designed wakepark, where riders are towed by a system of cables.
 This is a great day out for all ages.

 Looking for a place to try this exciting pursuit?
-Foxlake Dunbar & Dundee are great places to learn with qualified instructors.
+Foxlake in Dunbar and Wild Shore in Dundee are great places to learn with qualified instructors.
 Glasgow Wakepark, Scotland's first urban wakepark, would be a good stop off point for people on a city break.
 Or you could get out on the open water with Loch Lomond Wakeboard and Kyle Waterski & Wakeboard.

 At all of these locations, beginners will find that lessons are easy to book, with sessions to suit all abilities taken by a qualified wakeboard instructor.